 What you can do

-Write down your symptoms and when they began.
+- Write down your symptoms and when they began.

-Write down your key medical information, including other conditions.
+- Write down your key medical information, including other conditions.

-Write down key personal information, including any major changes or stressors in your life.
+- Write down key personal information, including any major changes or stressors in your life.

-Make a list of all your medications, vitamins or supplements.
+- Make a list of all your medications, vitamins or supplements.

-Find out if anyone in your family has had similar problems.
+- Find out if anyone in your family has had similar problems.

-Ask a relative or friend to accompany you, to help you remember what the doctor says.
+- Ask a family member or friend to accompany you, to help you remember what you learn during the appointment.

-Write down questions to ask your doctor.
+- Write down questions to ask during the appointment.

 Questions to ask your doctor

-What's the most likely cause of my symptoms?
+- What's the most likely cause of my symptoms?

-What kinds of tests do I need?
+- What kinds of tests do I need?

-What treatments are available?
+- What treatments are available?

-I have other health conditions.
+- I have other health conditions.
 How can I best manage them together?

 What to expect from your doctor

-Where exactly does your neck hurt?
+- Where exactly does your neck hurt?

-Have you had previous episodes of similar pain that eventually went away?
+- Have you had previous episodes of similar pain that eventually went away?

-Have you experienced any changes in your bladder or bowel control?
+- Have you experienced any changes in your bladder or bowel control?

-Have you experienced tingling or weakness in your arms, hands, legs or feet?
+- Have you experienced tingling or weakness in your arms, hands, legs or feet?

-Do you have difficulty walking?
+- Do you have difficulty walking?

-What self-care measures have you tried, and have any of them helped?
+- What self-care measures have you tried, and have any of them helped?

-What are your occupation, hobbies and recreational activities?
+- What are your occupation, hobbies and recreational activities?

 - Have you ever had whiplash or another neck injury?